 In saying that, I'd suggest leaving fairly early if you want to complete the out-and-back hike in one day to ensure that you'll have enough time to stop and admire the view.

-Accommodation Near Mount Cook National park
+Accommodation Near Mount Cook National Park

 With so many amazing hiking opportunities in Mount Cook National Park, it's worth staying at least a night in the nearby Mount Cook Village.
 Below are the 3 top-rated options with links to check availability & pricing.

-- Aoraki Court Motel - a spacious motel offering small, affordable rooms and large, two-bedroom apartments in the Mount Cook Village.
+A spacious motel offering small, affordable rooms and large, two-bedroom apartments in the Mount Cook Village.

-- Aoraki Mount Cook Alpine Lodge - beautiful lodge with spacious rooms accommodating everyone from couples to large families, just 5 minute's walk from the Sir Edmund Hillary Alpine Centre.
+A beautiful lodge with spacious rooms accommodating everyone from couples to large families, just a 5-minute walk from the Sir Edmund Hillary Alpine Centre.

-- Aoraki Alpine Chalet - an incredible chalet with mountain views & a warm fireplace, just a short walk to the start of the Hooker Valley Track.
+An incredible hotel with mountain views & a warm fireplace, just a drive to the start of the Hooker Valley Track.

 I hope that you enjoyed this guide to hiking the Mueller Hut Route in New Zealand's Aoraki / Mount Cook National Park.
+Here are some pictures of the night sky and sunset from our campsite.